MadRiver44/wdi/projects/project2/Seventeenr.md

 }
 ```` -->
 ### Build Strategy
+Facebook is great about reminding you of birthdays - the same day.
+And what about all of your friends and family who don't use FB?
+Wouldn't it be great to see all your events in the horizon?
+And what if you are not able to complete your plans for that day?
+If you track of your events on Google Calendar, they do not persist beyond their scheduled date.

-This app uses Axios API calls to a Firebase server which allow the user full CRUD functionality over a collection of events.
+Seventeenr is a desktop app to help you keep track of holidays and other events in 2017.
+It uses Axios API calls to a Firebase server which allow the user full CRUD functionality over a collection of events which will persist until the user deletes them.

 This project will be built over five days.
 Day 1: Wireframes, README, Trello, Firebase, Axios and other dependencies, and initial file structure implemented.
 Basic layout of DOM elements render via React.